Sebastian Fanselow

-Sebastian Fanselow (born 30 December 1991) is a German tennis player.
+Sebastian Fanselow (born 30 December 1991) is a German former tennis player.
 He has a career high ATP singles ranking of world No. 273 achieved on 8 August 2022, and a doubles ranking of No. 358 achieved on 15 August 2022.

 Career

 2024: ATP debut

 He made his ATP main draw debut at the 2024 Lyon Open after entering the singles main draw as a lucky loser, losing to Yoshihito Nishioka in the first round.